spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 * product_abstract.category_key
 * product_abstract.url.{LOCALE}

-For details on these and other product abstract-related fields, see [File details: product_abstract.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract.csv.html).
+For details about these and other product abstract-related fields, see [File details: product_abstract.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract.csv.html).

 If you import concrete products as well, the following fields are also mandatory: